Manna Soup Kitchen Inc

 Principles of Harm Reduction

-HR dependence accepts licit and illicit drug use, abuse, and and chooses to work to is its harmful effects rather than simply ignore or minimize part of our world condemn them
+HR dependence accepts illicit drug use, abuse, and and chooses to work to is its harmful effects rather than simply ignore or minimize part of our world condemn them

 HR understands complex, multi-use, abuse, and dependence is drug faceted phenomenon that encompasses a from severe abuse to total abstinence, and acknowledges that some ways of using drugs are clearly safer than others continuum of behaviors